eZWALT/eZWALT/README.md

 ### <div align="center">I'm Walter Troiani, a Computer-and-Data Scientist and Compiler Engineer 👨‍💻  Programming since 2018 🚀</div>

+  I am a passionate computer science graduate and future MSc in Data Science and Engineering with a strong background in data science and compiler technology.
+My journey began with a fascination for technology (Pokemon and the architecture of handheld devices) and has led to hands-on experience in machine learning and open-source projects.
+I thrive in innovative environments and am driven by a desire to create impactful technologies.
+Outside of work, I enjoy weightlifting, playing the piano, exploring new languages and spending time in nature.
+My strengths include curiosity, problem-solving, and a commitment to continuous growth.

 - 🔭 I’m currently working on [Trojan](https://github.com/eZWALT/Trojan), my own programming language.

-- 🌱 I’m currently learning Rust, Swift, Mojo and Go.
+- 🌱 I’m currently learning **Rust**, Swift, Mojo and Go.
 Also Kubernetes and advanced ML and statistics.

 - 💬 Ask me anything about compilers, machine learning or GYM.